amrithah93/Clinical_Outcomes_Project/README.md

 *Updates as of 3/27/26*

 Updates to all scripts including bar plot and visualization scripts with updated montage plots, and adding *s to sig results.
 Updated scripts to be Python focused.

+*Updates as of 4/5/26*

+Updated all scripts with the new SPECT template ordering, and rerun analyses with the new template as of 4/5/2026.
+VI-OT is now included.